 This pecan milk recipe is easy to make and creates a creamy, flavorful homemade nut milk.
-It’s an easy dairy-free milk substitute, made with pecans, water, and a couple of seasonings.
+It’s an easy dairy-free milk substitute, made with only a few ingredients.
 Pour this homemade nut milk over cereal, use it in smoothies, or even add it to your favorite hot beverages, like coffee or teas.

 - Raw pecans — This recipe begins with raw pecans.
 I regularly buy the big bags from Costco because I love using pecans in my recipes…besides eating them plain as a snack too.